 Ease of Use

-Its amply sized stuff sack makes it a breeze to roll up and store, though.
-The Rumpl is a titch larger than what is needed for tight-hooded mummy bags but overall was perfect for nearly every bag we paired it with.
+The Rumpl is armed with a built-in, stuff sack.
+It's amply sized and stays hidden inside the pillow.
+We found it a breeze to fold in both sides of the pillow and roll it virtually right into the stuff sack.
+The Rumpl is a titch larger than what is needed for tight-hooded mummy bags.
 It stays in place, could double as a seat cushion (without the potential for puncturing), and it can easily be cleaned in a washer and dryer.

 Pillows with the smallest packed volume tend to be inflatable pillows.
 Those with larger volumes tend to have built-in fill.
-The Rumpl, as well as the Therm-a-rest Down Pillow, are in the middle due to their DIY stuffing, giving them the ability to offer top quality construction and comfort, with minimal packed volume and weight.
-The only pillows that packed up smaller are the Exped Air UL, Sea to Summit Aeros, and the Klymit Luxe, all of which are inflatable pillows.
+The Rumpl is somewhere in the middle due to its DIY stuffing.
+This gives it the ability to offer top-quality construction and comfort with minimal packed volume and weight.
+This pillow performs like a pre-stuffed pillow, but packs up and weighs more like an inflatable pillow.

 Support was a little difficult to determine because potentially no two Rumpls are stuffed the same.
-However, we found that when filled full, the Rumpl provided decent support in nearly every situation.
+However, we found that when filled full, this pillow provided decent support in nearly every situation.
 Most testers like that users have complete control.
-This pillow is small enough to fill completely with soft clothes you likely have with you.
-Its fabrics are beefy, which allow the pillow to hold its form throughout the night.
+This pillow is small enough to fill with soft clothes you likely have with you.
+Its fabrics are beefy, which allows the pillow to hold its form throughout the night.

 We enjoyed testing the Rumpl Stuffable Fleece.
-It is an excellent option for campers or travelers looking for an easy-to-use pillow that doesn't require inflation.
-By using the right combination of clothing (preferably a down puffy or a fleece jacket), the Rumpl provides a comfortable and supportive place to lay our head for a few ZZZs or a full night's sleep.
-It's perfect for nearly every adventure except, perhaps, backpacking in very warm or humid climates where little extra clothing is on hand.
+It is an excellent option for campers or travelers looking for a light and packable pillow that doesn't require inflation.
+By using the right combination of clothing, the Rumpl provides a comfortable and supportive place to lay our head for a few ZZZs or a full night's sleep.
+It's perfect for nearly every adventure except, perhaps, backpacking when little extra clothing is on hand.